tpernatsch/foamForNuclearTPernatsch/Tutorials/3D_NTPfuelAssembly/README.md

 # NTP KIWI-B-4E Fuel Assembly

-Author: Thomas Guilbaud
+Author: Thomas Guilbaud, EPFL ([thomas.guilbaud@epfl.ch](mailto:thomas.guilbaud@epfl.ch))

 This tutorial simulates the coupled neutronics and thermal-hydraulics of a hydrogen-cooled fuel assembly of the KIWI-B-4E NTP reactor.

 ## Introduction

 A Nuclear Thermal Propulsion (NTP) reactor is a space propulsion engine that uses the energy of a nuclear reactor to heat and expand a lightweight propellant gas.
 During the 1960s, the USA dedicated an extensive research program called NERVA (Nuclear Engine for Rocket Vehicle Application) to develop NTPs for interplanetary missions following the Apollo program.
 Several prototypes have been ground-tested such as the KIWI-B-4E reactor.
-It was the first prototype to succeed in a restart at full power in 1964 (<a href="#ref2">Finseth, 1991</a>).
+It was the first prototype to succeed in a restart at full power in 1964 ([Finseth, 1991](#3-j-l-finseth-overview-of-rover-engine-tests-final-report-national-aeronautics-and-space-administration-nasa-cr-184270-february-1991)).

 <img src="images/Reactor1965SurveyDesignKiwiB4E.png" alt="Reactor" width="450"/>

-*Fig 1: KIWI-B-4E reactor scheme from Ref. (<a href="#ref1">Zeigner, 1965</a>).
+*Fig 1: KIWI-B-4E reactor scheme from Ref. ([Zeigner, 1965](#2-v-l-zeigner-survey-description-of-the-design-and-testing-of-kiwi-b-4e-301-propulsion-reactor-los-alamos-scientific-laboratory-report-la-3311-ms-may-1965)).
 Dimensions are in inches.*

 In rocketry, it is important to maximize the thrust and the efficiency of the engine to move a payload per mass of propellant that can be quantified by the specific impulse $I_{sp}$.
-The thrust $F$ and $I_{sp}$ are related to the exhaust velocity of the nozzle $v_2$, which is dependent on the nozzle chamber temperature and molar mass of the propellant (<a href="#ref4">Sutton et al., 2010</a>).
+The thrust $F$ and $I_{sp}$ are related to the exhaust velocity of the nozzle $v_2$, which is dependent on the nozzle chamber temperature and molar mass of the propellant ([Sutton et al., 2010](#5-g-sutton-o-biblarz-rocket-propulsion-elements-eighth-edition-hoboken-new-jersey-john-wiley--sons-inc-2010-isbn-978-0-470-08024-5)).

 $$
     v_2 \approx \sqrt{